- Moving home

 Getting into the Health System

 A carte vitale is the key to receiving treatment in the French health system.
 Getting hold of one is fairly straight-forward if you are an EU citizen and in receipt of an S1 form.
-It becomes more complicated if you are not, and Brexit will complicate it further for UK citizens.
+It becomes more complicated if you are not.
 I will help guide you through the requirements, fill in the forms and jump through the hoops.

 I can also help with sorting out top up or other health insurance.
 And can accompany you to doctor’s appointments to interpret, if your doctor doesn’t speak English.